AustinGil/presentations/feature-flags.md

 - Create a user-defined variable in Akamai dashboard to use in feature flagging logic & cache key
 - Create a flag rule in LaunchDarkly dashboard (synced to EdgeKV)
-- EdgeWorker uses LaunchDarkly SDK to read EdgeKV and LaunchDarkly Context Attributes to analyze feature flag status
+- EdgeWorker uses LaunchDarkly SDK to determine feature flag status based on EdgeKV config Context Attributes (beta user cookie)
-- Pre-cache (`onClientRequest`) modify request to origin, update user-defined variable & set cache key based on feature flags
+- Pre-cache (`onClientRequest`) update user-defined variable based on flag status & use as cache key for origin request
 - Post-cache (`responseProvider`) resolve with assembled HTML
-- Use Akamai Property Manager match conditions to enable Image Manager and apply caching logic
+- Akamai Property Manager match conditions enable Image Manager when cache key is present, even when cached
 </v-clicks>

 ---